grip-on-software/data-gathering/README.md

 - `traceback`: If display of tracebacks is enabled, then the error traceback is provided as a string.
 Otherwise, the value is `null`.

+## Controller API

+The controller is meant to run on a host that is accessible by the scraper agents in order to exchange information with the agents, databases and Jenkins-style scrape jobs.
+Setup of this host requires some extensive configuration of directories and users/permissions in order to keep data secure during the scrape process while allowing administration of the agent users.
+The `controller` directory provides a few services which play a role in setting up all the backend services.

+A web API is exposed by the controller API, provided from the `controller/auth` directory.
+The following endpoints exist:

+- `access.py`: Check a list of networks to determine if a user should be shown exported data from the projects (one, multiple or all of them).
+- `agent.py`: Set up an agent to allow access to update trackers and project salts using a SSH key, updating the permissions of relevant directories.
+- `encrypt.py`: Use the project salts to provide an encrypted version of a provided piece of text.
+- `export.py`: Update status of an agent, start a Jenkins scrape job and import the agent's scrape data into the database.
+- `log.py`: Write logging from the agent to a central location for debugging.
+- `status.py`: Check if the agent should be allowed to collect new scrape data based on environment conditions (accessibility of services, allowed networks, correct configuration and directory permissions, and a tracker-based timer).
+  If the agent is POSTing data to this endpoint, then instead store status information in a database or other centralized location.
+- `version.py`: Check whether a provided version is up to date.

 ## Configuration

 A number of configuration files are used to point the scraper to the correct